 Make the batter

-Pour about a third cup - ½ cup of mixture into the pan (depending on how big you would like your pancakes), cooking about 2-3 pancakes at a time.
+Pour about a quarter cup to a third of a cup of mixture into the pan (depending on how big you would like your pancakes), cooking about 2-3 pancakes at a time.
 When bubbles start to rise to the surface it is time to flip the pancake.
 Cook the pancakes on the second side until it is golden brown (use your egg flip to lift up the pancake and take a peek).
-I like to put my pancakes onto a plate lined with a clean tea towel and then cover them while cooking the remaining batches to keep them nice and warm.
+I like to put my cooked pancakes onto a plate lined with a clean tea towel and then cover them while cooking the remaining batches to keep them nice and warm.

 These pancakes are delicious on their own or level them up with the below suggestions:

-- Serve alongside your favourite seasonal berries and nut butter, then drizzled with raw honey
+- Serve alongside your favourite seasonal berries and nut butter (like almond butter or peanut butter), then drizzled with raw honey.

 - 1 ½ cups buckwheat flour

-- 1 cup soy milk or other plant based milk
+- 1 ¼ cups soy milk or other plant based milk

 - pure maple syrup optional